google/importlab/README.md

   -h, --help            show this help message and exit --tree                Display import tree.
   -V PYTHON_VERSION, --python-version PYTHON_VERSION
-                        Python version for the project you"re analyzing -P PYTHONPATH, --pythonpath PYTHONPATH
+                        Python version for the project you're analyzing -T TYPESHED_LOCATION, --typeshed-location TYPESHED_LOCATION
-                        PYTHONPATH
-  -T TYPESHED_LOCATION, --typeshed-location TYPESHED_LOCATION
                         Location of typeshed.
 Will use the TYPESHED_HOME environment variable if this argument is not specified.
   --quiet               Don't print errors to stdout.
+  --cfg CFG             Configuration file.
+  --generate-config GENERATE_CONFIG
+                        Write out a dummy configuration file.
 ```

 ### Example

-A complete set of steps to check out the `requests` project and run `pytype` over it:
+A complete set of steps to check out the `requests` project and run `pytype` over it.
+We will assume a ~/github toplevel directory in which everything gets checked out:

 ```
 # Install pytype
+$ cd ~/github
 $ git clone https://github.com/google/pytype
 $ cd pytype
 $ sudo python2 setup.py install